Admissions Policy for September 2024

-Any applicant refused a place at a school of their choice has a right of appeal to an independent appeal panel, established by the admission authority for that school, for a place at their preferred school.
+Any applicant refused a place at a school of their choice has a right of appeal to an independent appeal panel for a place at their preferred school.

-An Appeals Panel, comprising three independent members, will consider reasons for the appeal and will decide whether the child can attend the school of choice.
-The panel members have a background in education and are independent of the Local Authority.
-The hearing will also be attended by representatives from Democratic Services and the Local Authority and/or the school.
+An appeals panel, comprising three independent members, will consider your reasons for the appeal and will decide whether the child can attend the school of your choice.
+The panel members have a background in education and are independent of us.

 A full explanation of the appeal process will be included in the notification letter sent to you.